albrow/elara-landing-page/layouts/partials/faqs.md

 [Do you need an account to play?](#do-you-need-an-account-to-play) for more information.

-##### Do you need an account to play?
+##### Do I need an account to play?

-No. You can play Elara straight away without creating an account!
+No. You can play Elara right away without creating an account!

 Future versions of the game may include account creation and sign-in options if you want to save your progress across different computers.
 If included, these will be completely optional and you can still play without an account if you choose to do so.

+##### Do I need to install the game?

+Nope.
+Elara runs directly in your browser, so there's no need to install anything.

 ##### What language does Elara teach?